rug-compling/dact/cookbook/index.md

 right of the main verb.
 The following query used the "nachfeld" macro to find extraposition of PP out of NP:

     //node[%nachfeld% and @cat="pp" and ../node[@rel="hd" and @pt="n"]]

-NB.
-The definition of nachfeld is not optimal yet: we do not get extraposed constituents which are part of an extraposed clause:

-> Het is Clemenceau echter niet ontgaan dat er die maand kennelijk wel middelen genoeg waren om 1200 lichte tanks extra te bestellen

 ## Antecedents of co-indexed nodes